 Aug.
 21, 1942 – During World War II, the flag of Nazi Germany was installed atop the Mount Elbrus, the highest peak of the Caucasus mountain range.

 Aug.
 21, 1945 – Pro Football Hall of Fame linebacker Willie Lanier was born in Clover, Va.
 He went on to play for Morgan State and the Kansas City Chiefs.
 He was inducted into the Hall of Fame in 1986.

 Aug.
 21, 1958 – The Evergreen Courant announced that the newspaper had purchased and installed a new printing press, a Heidelberg Platen Press, which was expected to allow the paper to “give faster and better printing service than ever before.”

 Aug.
-21, 1958 – Evergreen High School opened fall football practice on this day at five o’clock in the morning in preparation for their season opener on Sept.
+21, 1958 – Evergreen High School opened fall football practice on this day at 5 a.m. in preparation for their season opener on Sept.
 12 against Atmore.
 Twenty-five players reported for the first practice under coaches Wendell Hart and Jeff Moorer.